iamdustan/tiny-react-renderer/src/stack/README.md

 Please note this guide is a work in progress.
 Much of this knowledge is derived from my experience in creating [React Hardware](https://github.com/iamdustan/react-hardware).

-## Renderer Implementations

-* Stack
-* Fiber

-The React that we have worked with to date has been using what is called the stack renderer.
-This is because it is implemented on the traditional JavaScript stack and operates within those confines.

-Fiber, on the other-hand, can be thought of like a React VM.
-It is influenced by OCaml, algebraic effects, and other functional ideas.
-From an implementation level, Fiber has a first-class renderer API allowing creating custom renderers a much nicer experience.

-The documentation for stack is no in maintenance mode and will not be very accurate as time progresses.
-This can be found in `./src/stack`.
-The Fiber API changes will be followed throughout its development to a stable release in `./src/fiber`

 ## Thanks